dpersing/ada-a11y-intro/a11y-presentation.md

 Web accessibility means making online content usable (and enjoyable!) for people with physical, cognitive, and learning disabilities that affect how they interact with the web.

-"Accessibility" is often abbreviated to "a11y."
+Fun fact: "Accessibility" is often abbreviated to "a11y" for hashtaggery.

 ## Why Be Accessible Online?